East Chapel Hill High School

 Although East previously ranked within the top 100 of American public high schools on U.S. News, reaching as high as #23, it has not appeared on the list since the 2009–2010 school year due to being disqualified by achievement gaps.
 In 2012, it ranked #88 in Newsweeks "America's Best High Schools 2012."

 Academics

 East is a highly competitive school in which students typically score above the national average on standardized tests.
-In the 2010 school year the median weighted GPA was 3.91, and the median SAT score was 1809, compared to the state average of 1485.
+In the 2010 school year, the median weighted GPA was 3.91, and the median SAT score was 1809, compared to the state average of 1485.
 Also, 614 students participated in Advanced Placement (AP) examinations with 79% of all scores above a 3.
-The school scored the 2nd highest average SAT score in the Raleigh Durham area (behind Raleigh Charter High) in 2012 with 141 students taking the test and scoring and average of 1858.
+The school scored the 2nd highest average SAT score in the Raleigh Durham area (behind Raleigh Charter High) in 2012, with 141 students taking the test and scoring an average of 1858.
 In 2010, the average was also 1858.